 A VPN (Virtual Private Network) creates secure connections between computers or networks in different locations.
 Each connection is known as a tunnel.
 When a VPN tunnel is created, the two tunnel endpoints authenticate with each other.
 Data in the tunnel is encrypted so only the sender and the recipient of the traffic can read it.

 A Branch Office Virtual Private Network (BOVPN) enables organizations to deliver secure, encrypted connectivity between geographically separated offices.
-The networks and hosts on a BOVPN tunnel can be corporate headquarters, branch offices, remote users, or telecommuters.
-In Fireware v11.12 and higher, you can also connect your Firebox to a Microsoft Azure virtual network, or to a Cisco VTI endpoint.
+The networks and hosts on a BOVPN tunnel can be corporate headquarters, branch offices, cloud-based endpoints such as Microsoft Azure or Amazon AWS, remote users, or telecommuters.
 BOVPN communications often contain the types of critical data exchanged inside a corporate firewall.
 In this scenario, a BOVPN provides confidential connections between these offices.
 This streamlines communication, reduces the cost of dedicated lines, and maintains security at each endpoint.

 Manual BOVPN tunnels provide many additional tunnel options.
 Another type of tunnel is a managed BOVPN tunnel, which is a BOVPN tunnel that you create between your centrally managed devices with a drag-and drop procedure or a wizard.
 For information on this type of tunnel, see Managed Branch Office VPN Tunnels (WSM).